japodhidev/dataintegrated-interview/README.md

 Only the `replace` operation is demonstrated in this project.

 A user interface exists at the `/dashboard` route.
-Authorization is required to access the `/dashboard` URL.
+Authorization is however required to access the `/dashboard` route.
+An endpoint, `/api/data` is responsible for sending and receiving data.

 ## Getting Started